libr34/libr34-devel/README.md

 # libr34-devel
-- It does the funny :3
+- It does the funny :3 uwu
 ### The 34th rule of the internet but the CIA can't shoot your dog UWU!
 ## How to use:
 - Clone the repo